How To Boost A Car Battery

-Here are step-by-step instructions for how to boost your car’s battery.
-Feel free to print them out, put in a plastic sleeve and tuck into your car’s glove compartment.
+Here are step-by-step instructions for how to boost a “dead” vehicle, feel free to print them out, put in a plastic sleeve and tuck into your car’s glove compartment.

 First:

-- You’ll need someone with a running vehicle to give your dead battery a boost plus a set of booster cables.
+- You’ll need someone with a running automobile to give a boost plus a set of jumper cables.

-- You can either turn off the running vehicle before applying booster cables, or leave it running.
+- You can either turn off the running auto before attaching the cables, or leave it running.
 Your choice.

 Admin Edit – Correction Made From the comments area below:

-- Pull the running vehicle up close to the dead vehicle.
+- Pull the running vehicle up close to the one that won’t start.
 This can either be side-by-side or hood to hood.
-Just make sure the vehicles are close enough for the booster cables to reach both vehicle batteries.
+Just make sure they are close enough for the cables to reach both.

 - There are always two posts on a battery, one is positive and the other is negative.
 The positive post is usually bigger than the negative, has more wires going to it, is frequently colored red and has a + sign beside the post. *See Pictures Below